T Wall & Sons was the largest ice cream manufacturer in the world.

-In 1935 ABM employed 7,245 people.
+ABM employed 7,245 people in 1935.

 The Cornish Wafer was H&P’s highest selling biscuit by 1954.
 Associated Biscuits concentrated on cream, savoury and assorted biscuits.
 Around 15 to 20 percent of production was exported in 1959.

-AB employed 9,856 people.
-From 1972 the company dedicated the vast majority of its advertising spend on the Jacob’s brand.
+AB employed 9,856 people in 1972.
+From 1972 the company dedicated the vast majority of its advertising spend to the Jacob’s brand.
 One third of sales came from overseas, with factories in Australia, Canada and India.

-Associated Biscuits had an 18 percent share of the British biscuit market by 1976.
+Associated Biscuits had an 18 percent share of the British biscuit market in 1976.
 It was behind United Biscuits with 40 percent.

 In 1982 Associated Biscuits employed over 14,000 people in Britain, and 3,100 overseas.

 Nabisco, the American manufacturer of Shredded Wheat and Ritz crackers, acquired Associated Biscuits in 1982.
-Nabisco was interested in the Huntley & Palmer brand, as well as its worldwide distribution network, particularly in Singapore, Canada, France and Germany.
+Nabisco was interested in the Huntley & Palmers brand, as well as its worldwide distribution network, particularly in Singapore, Canada, France and Germany.

 Nabisco did not successfully manage their British biscuit operations.
-Their market share in biscuits declined to 11.7 percent by 1988, and they were forced to reverse their decision to discontinue production of Bath Oliver biscuits following popular protest.
+Their market share in biscuits had declined to 11.7 percent by 1988, and they were forced to reverse their decision to discontinue production of Bath Oliver biscuits following popular protest.